Get your start in ballet with our Beginner Ballet Overture Program

 About the program

-15 mins of ballet specific strength exercises to get in touch with the particularly difficult muscles to find: turnout muscles, core, lower legs/ankles/feet, and upper back.
+30 mins of ballet-specific strength exercises to get in touch with the particularly difficult muscles to find: turnout muscles, core, lower legs/ankles/feet, and upper back.

-15 minutes of stretching, with special focus on hips, hamstrings, and back.
+30 minutes of stretching, with special focus on the front of hips, hamstrings, and back.

-The cost for the Overture program is $500.
-Contact us to pay by bi-weekly installments.
+The cost for the Overture program is $400 due in one-time payment or 3 installments of $145.
 Full balance due prior to first day of the program.